SoftUni-Internal/interactive-content/EN/01-Arrays/03-Foreach-Loop.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/02.Java-Fundamentals-Arrays/EN/02-Java-Fundamentals-Arrays-18-19-For-each-loop-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-`For-each` is another array traversing technique like the **for-loop**, the **while-loop** and the **do-while-loop** introduced in Java.
+`For-each` is another array traversing technique like the **for-loop**, the **while-loop** and the **do-while-loop** introduced in **Programming Basics with Java**.

-It starts with the keyword `for` like a normal **for-loop**.
+It starts with the keyword `for` simmilar to a **for-loop**.

-Instead of declaring and initializing a loop counter variable, we declare a variable that should hold the same data type as the base type of the array, followed by a colon (**:**), which is then followed by the name of the array.
+However, instead of declaring and initializing a loop counter variable we declare a variable that should hold the same data type as the base type of the array.
+It is followed by a colon (**:**), which is then followed by the name of the array.

-The loop variable of a `For-each` loop holds the value of each loop element, not its index number.
+The loop variable of a `for-each` loop holds the value of each loop element, not its index number.

-It is commonly used to iterate over an array, when we do not need to use particulat index numbers.
+It is commonly used to iterate over an array when we do not need to use particular index numbers.

 ```java
 for (int variableName : arrayName) {